Skip to Content

 AWS policies

-InsightCloudSec offers several different AWS policies for harvesting resource information found in your AWS accounts and enabling features such as Event-driven Harvesting (EDH), Least Privileged Access (LPA), Host Vulnerability Management (HVM), and Container Vulnerability Management (CVM).
+InsightCloudSec offers several different AWS policies for harvesting resource information found in your AWS accounts and enabling features such as Event-driven Harvesting (EDH), Least Privileged Access (LPA), and Cloud Vulnerability Management.

 If you’re interested in setting up an AWS China or GovCloud account, review the China Cloud Support Reference or Government Cloud Support Reference for details instead.